 Queensland Rail launched the Customer Charter in December 2010.
-It’s our commitment to customers across seven key areas including safety, time, information, comfort, surroundings, personal service and feedback.
+It's our commitment to customers across five key areas including safety, time, information, surroundings and customer service.

-As part of this commitment, we’ve released an etiquette campaign to address the top 15 behavioural issues our customers experience on the City network.
+As part of this commitment, we released an etiquette campaign to address the top 15 behavioural issues our customers experience on the Citytrain network.
 It tackles onboard issues such as feet on seats, priority seating, littering, eating, standing aside to allow others to disembark, noisy behaviour and bags on seats and in walkways, amongst others.

-The etiquette campaign is about influencing the customers who disturb the journey for other travellers to ensure that everyone’s journey on the City network is as pleasant and comfortable as it can be.
+Train etiquette is about influencing the customers who disturb the journey for other travellers to ensure that everyone's journey on the Citytrain network is as pleasant and comfortable as it can be.

 Train etiquette 15 behaviours